pyscal/pyscal/docs/source/example2basic.rst

 ~~~~~~~~~~~~~~~~~~~~~

 We start by calculating the neighbors of each atom in the system.
 There
-are two ways to do this, using a ```cutoff``<https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#fixed-cutoff-method>`_ method and using a
+are two ways to do this, either using a `cutoff <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#fixed-cutoff-method>`_ or using a
-``voronoi`` polyhedra method.
-We will try with both of them.
-First we
-try with cutoff system - which has three sub options.
-We will check each
-of them in detail.
+`voronoi <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#voronoi-tessellation>`_ polyhedra method.
+First the cutoff method is illustrated - which has two sub-options.

 Cutoff method
 ^^^^^^^^^^^^^